luckyos-code/DP-X-COVID/README.md

-# dp-x-covid
-Privacy-preserving detection of COVID-19 in X-ray images using differential privacy and deep learning (CNN)
+# Privacy-Preserving Detection of COVID-19 in X-Ray Images